 A very simple way to explain this is to show that the pot odds change dramatically when someone else calls.
 Let’s say the pot is $100 after an opponent bets and it costs you $10 to call.
 This means the pot is laying you $100 to $10 or 10 to 1.
 That’s what we mean by pot odds.
 In such a situation you would only need to have one chance in 11 of winning to break even.
 More than that, you should make the call.
 Less than that, you shouldn’t.
 Still confused?

 OK, suppose you played the same situation just 10 times.
 You called $10 each time, hoping to win that $100 pot.
 You figure you were a 9 to 1 underdog, and you were right.
 As fate would have it, by golly, you won exactly as many times as you projected for those 10 calls – namely, just once.
 So, nine times, you lost $10, for a negative total of $90.
 Once you won the $100 you were pursuing.
 So, overall you won $10 on 10 calls and each call was theoretically worth $1.
 Fine.
 We now see that if you’re a 9 to 1 underdog when the pot is laying you 10 to 1, you can call and make money.
 Now what?

 Here’s what.
 If someone else calls that same pot before you do and you think you have just as good a chance of beating the opener as the caller does, you might be tempted to overcall.
 After all, the pot is now bigger than before.
 It is now $110, ($100 after the first wager, plus $10 after the other player called).
 So, an overcall is tempting.

 And, my friends, this is exactly why so many overcalls don’t compute.
-Most players – even seasoned professionals – don’t realize that in limit poker their hands need to be very significantly better to overcall than to call – not just marginally better.
+Most players – even seasoned professionals – don’t realize that in both limit and no-limit poker their hands need to be very significantly better to overcall than to call – not just marginally better.